wp-plugins/wp-old-post-date-remover/readme.txt

 = Can I do other cool things to older posts using this plugin? =

 Yes, you can make any css style changes to older posts that you would like.
 Modify the OPDRstyle.css file with anything you'd like to show up on those older posts.
+Keep in mind, though, that any updates to the plugin will overwrite your changes.

 = Does this plugin affect Google ranking? =